To Get Started:

-For using A Record setups, you also need to ensure you have a dedicated IP.
+- Dedicated IP: For using A Record setups, you need to ensure you have a dedicated IP.
 This IP would fall onto your multisite setup. i.e. when you enter the IP you see your multisite.

 Getting Set Up

-Providing you have not changed your plugin directory path, then it will look like this:
+Once unpacked, we need to upload all that to your website.
+Provided you have not changed your plugin directory path, it will look like this:

-You will want to upload your folder there, so log in through FTP or if you are on a local host then move that folder over.
+You will want to upload the inner domain-mapping folder there (that’s the one inside the main folder with all the numbers).
+So log in through FTP or, if you are on a local host, then move that folder over.

 The path will then be:

-3. You will see in the /domain-mapping/ folder there is a file “sunrise.php”.
-We need to move that to the /wp-content/ folder.
+You will see in the /domain-mapping/ folder there is a file called sunrise.php.
+We need to move that (move, not copy) to the /wp-content/ folder.